Sh2-275 / Rosette Nebula / C49

 CameraASI294mc-Pro

-Image DetailsUp is 78.3 degrees E of N. Total integration time was 20m.
+Image DetailsUp is 78.3 degrees E of N. Transparency: Good.
+Seeing: Fair.
+Total integration time was 20m.
 Exposures 30s@375g, L-eNhance Filter.
 Darks subtracted, no flats.
 Dithered and recentered in SharpCap.
 No guiding..

 DescriptionThis is a classic astro-imaging target: it's large, dramatic, and quick to image with the right filter.
-It's on Caldwell's list of favorite amateur targets.
-Looking at the annotation is particularly interesting: there are 5 NGC catalog entries in this image, literally the brightest features within the overall nebula.
+Caldwell divides it into two parts: the nebula and the central cluster.
+However, discovery was more complicated, with 5 separate NGC catalog entries, literally the brightest features within the overall nebula.
 It's a case of the Herschel's not seeing the forest for the trees (er... nebula for the bright spots).
 We can infer it's a challenging visual target, certainly without filters.
-I've listed it as NGC 2537, which is common.
-But it's really a hack as the original meaning of the object was only part of the nebulous region.
-Because the NGC catalog is so popular, and 2537 was the first in the list, by convention it's come to mean the whole target.
+I've listed it as NGC 2537, which is common because it was the first in the list, and by convention has come to mean the whole target.
+William Herschel cataloged the cluster (see C50) and noted some nebulosity in 1784.
+Then his son, John, in 1830 cataloged NGC 2239.
+Albert Marth (1864) discovered NGC 2238, another part of the nebula.
+Lewis Swift (1871, 1885) identified the main nebulous patch, NGC 2237, and NGC 2246.

 Catalog Links